doriansmiley/lotusJS/README.md

     this.skinParts.addItem(new Lotus.SkinPart('button', this, 'buttonSkinPart'));
 }
 ````
-In this example the `button` `skin-part` found in the component's `<template>` will be mapped to the `buttonSkinPart` attribute of the `Button` instance.
+In this example the `button` `data-skin-part` found in the component's `<template>` will be mapped to the `buttonSkinPart` attribute of the `Button` instance.

-You can also pass attribute values to your components at runtime using the special `attribute-xxx` tage where `attribute-` is the required prefix and `xxx` is your component's attribute name.
+You can also pass attribute values to your components at runtime using the special `data-attribute-xxx` tage where `data-attribute-` is the required prefix and `xxx` is your component's attribute name.
 When the framework evaluates these attributes the prefix is removed and dashes will be replace with camel case to evaluate the attribute value.
-So attribute-my-attribute-value will become myAttributeValue and evaluated using hasOwnProperty on your component instance.
+So data-attribute-my-data-attribute-value will become myAttributeValue and evaluated using hasOwnProperty on your component instance.
 For example:
 ````
-<x-lotus-button2 attribute-type="testButton" template-url="templates/button2.html" component-root='[skin-part="button"]'></x-lotus-button2>
+<x-lotus-button2 data-attribute-type="testButton" data-template-url="templates/button2.html" data-component-root='[data-skin-part="button"]'></x-lotus-button2>
 ````
-In this example `attribute-type` will be evaluated as `myButtonInstance.type = navButton` where `myButtonInstance` is an instance of `Lotus.Button`.
+In this example `data-attribute-type` will be evaluated as `myButtonInstance.type = navButton` where `myButtonInstance` is an instance of `Lotus.Button`.

 For a complete example that demonstrates the power and flexibility of the Lotus component map and skins see our [button example](https://github.com/doriansmiley/lotusJS/tree/dev/example/button).